LorenYan98/LY.github.io/_portfolio/portfolio-1.md

 ---
 The code requires the user to input section properties and loading condition along the major and minor axis.

+Detailed explaination for each variable will be automatically displayed when the cursor points to it

 <img src='/LY.github.io/images/designsc.png'>